shootTheLuck/MIDITracksOfFire/README.md

 To rebuild with your awesome mods run `ant jar`.
 You'll need ant to do this.

 ## Contribute:
 I would **love** any contributions, feedback, issues etc that anyone might have!
 Hit the dang issues button!
-I'm a total amateur here and not very good at java I don't think.
-There's all kinds of messed-up stuff here to work on!
+I'm a total amateur here.
+There's all kinds of messed-up stuff to work on!

 TODO's:
 - undo/redo!